intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-ssd/README.md

-# Object Detection using Inference and SDD
+# Object Detection using Inference and SSD

 This tutorial will walk you through the basics of using the Deep Learning Inference Engine included in the Intel Computer Vision SDK (CV SDK).
 Inference includes using a trained neural network and feeding it an image to get the results.
 Inference is typically done using a neural network architecture, such as AlexNet, GoogleNet, or Single Shot MultiBox Detector (SSD), which can be ran on various frameworks, like Caffe, Tensorflow, Torch, and more.
 This example uses the Single Shot MultiBox Detector (SSD) with Caffe.